College Search

 Do all students in this program enroll in at least one inclusive college/university course for credit or audit each semester?
 Yes

-Credential(s) students earn upon completing the program: Certificate of completion for SRU
+Credential(s) students earn upon completing the program: Students who complete the 4 year program receive a certificate of completion.

 Students in the program have access to the following campus-wide services: